 As the new Belmont MP, mother-of-two Cassie Rowe brings solid business acumen to WA Labor's ranks.

-New Swan Hills MP Jessica Shaw becomes the first local person to represent the electorate in decades.
+New Swan Hills MLA Jessica Shaw becomes the first local person to represent the electorate in decades.

 If you’re not taking email seriously, you’re missing out on a range of benefits that email still holds over other digital platforms.